heritai/adoptima-marketing-dashboard/README.md

 3. Update relevant visualization functions in `visualization.py` to display the new channel.

 ### Modifying Models
-1. Integrate new machine learning models or custom logic within `campaign_model.py`.
+1. Seamlessly integrate new machine learning models or custom logic within `campaign_model.py`.
 2. Update the model selection mechanism in `app.py` to utilize the new models.
 3. Add corresponding performance metrics and visualizations for the added models.